 This bill amends New Jersey election laws to allow police presence at ballot drop boxes and polling places, reversing a prohibition established by a previous law (P.L.2021, c.459).
-Police officers are now permitted to be within 100 feet of these locations while performing their official duties.
-The bill also clarifies that election boards can request police assistance to maintain order and allows police officers to assist with election-related activities, such as transporting election materials.
+It permits police officers to be within 100 feet of these locations while performing their official duties and clarifies that election boards can request police assistance to maintain order.
+Additionally, the bill allows police officers to assist in transporting election materials, enhancing security and responsiveness during elections.

-Furthermore, the bill modifies the role of police officers who are members of district boards of elections, allowing them to serve without wearing a police uniform or carrying a weapon at polling places.
-It emphasizes that while police can help maintain order, they cannot perform the duties of district board members.
-Additionally, the bill eliminates the requirement for district boards to notify county election authorities about police dispatches, as well as the obligations for county election authorities and the Secretary of State to keep records of such dispatches.
-Overall, the bill aims to enhance security and order during elections by permitting police presence where it was previously restricted.
+Furthermore, the legislation modifies the role of police officers who are also members of district boards of elections, allowing them to serve as challengers for political parties or candidates without wearing uniforms or carrying weapons at polling places.
+The bill also eliminates the requirement for district boards of elections to notify county election authorities about police dispatches, as well as the obligations for county election authorities and the Secretary of State to keep records of such dispatches.
+This aims to streamline the process and improve the overall management of election security.
+The bill is set to take effect immediately upon passage.

 Statutes affected: